 1. If your puppy is 8 - 14 weeks old, do NOT keep them at home to avoid exposure!
 It is critical that your puppy gets out to see things in the world like trucks and people in a variety of coats, etc. rather than keeping them at home.
-Currently, public health are NOT recommending cancelling gatherings of less than 250 people (stay tuned here for updates) and so we are NOT recommending that dog trainers cancel classes.
+Please see our coronavirus tab in the menu for recommendations on socializing puppies at this time.

 2. Only one dog in Asia has tested weakly positive for coronavirus among all those tested, and it is still not clear whether that was because someone else in the house who had the virus had coughed on their fur or the dog sniffed something belonging to them.
 So dogs contracting coronavirus or giving it to people is not a significant concern at the moment.
-Therefore, we do not believe it is necessary to cancel group dog walks at this time, although we encourage dog walkers to use good sanitation practices, stay home if they themselves show any signs of illness and wash their hands regularly.
+H

 Some of us enjoy and are employed teaching others to train their dogs.
 Some of us are avid trainers of our own pets and others are up-and-coming trainers.
 CAPDT is proud to be an association that welcomes members from varying backgrounds, working together to further the betterment of dogs and dog training through continued education and shared resources.
 We pride ourselves on welcoming dog trainers from all approaches with a thirst for knowledge and a willingness to share.